ian-website/website-documentation/editing-website.md

 ## Introduction

 The repository in the Github account that has a name ending in *.github.io* will default to being the website.
 The *main* branch of this repository contains *.html* files, which are sent to any web-browser that connects to the website.
-The web-browser interprets an html file and displays the contents of that web page.
+The web-browser interprets the html data it receives from a file and displays the contents of that web page.

 If it is desired to change the content of a web-page, then it could be done by editing the html file.
 This is a relatively difficult editing task to perform.